 Inn in Carinish (breakfast)

 Today crosses North Uist and is a day of three distinct parts.
 Start the day with a stretch of moorland broken by a short section of single track road, before arriving at Langass Lodge, an old hunting lodge.
 Then head up the hill behind the lodge, past an old stone cirle.
-The forest here is an experiment by the Forestry Commission to see how confier trees grow in exposed environments.
 Lastly, finish the day with a flat stretch along the old road, and later the main road before heading into Lochmaddy.
 This is the largest village on North Uist.

 Hotel in Lochmaddy (breakfast)

-The last day on the Southern half of the route, today's route takes you through flat moorland and over a small hill pass, before crossing the final causeway of the trip to reach Berneray.
+The last day on the of the route takes you through flat moorland and over a small hill pass, before crossing the final causeway of the trip to reach Berneray.
 If time allows it's worth exploring Berneray a little more before heading back to Lochmaddy for your final night.

 Hotel in Lochmaddy (breakfast)